mushfiqur0002/csv-editor-app/README.md

 ---------------------------------------------------------------------

 ## Features
-- Load and parse CSV files on the client side
+- Loading and editing of CSV files
 - Display data in a responsive, editable Material UI table
 - Filter/search rows by keyword
 - Inline editing of cell data
 - Save data and export .csv
 - Row counter
-- Column sorting
+- Column sorting (ascending and descending orders)
-- Optional: Row highlighting or grouping based on column values
+- Row highlighting based on column values

 ## Setup Instructions
 ### 1. Clone the Repository